kriogenia/archrio/BITACORA.md

 * **Compilation Attempt 04**: _FAILURE_.
 A lot of signature verifications failed.
 The addition of these mirrors requires a bit more work.
 * Added back `archinstall` and `reflector` packages.
 * **Compilation Attempt 05**: _SUCCESS!_.
 I just ran the script again and it worked?
 Probably first mirror fails and following work.
 I should had `-Syy` before, probably.
 Anyway, we have _Archrio-2025.04.15.iso_.
 Yay!
+* While attempting to make a `clean` recipe I removed some non-staged files.
+I'm such an idiot.
+Thankfully nothing important was lost.